Counseling Intake Form

 Personal Information

-The client intake form collects the client’s personal information, such as their name, address, contact info, emergency contact info, date of birth, educational background, religious beliefs, relationship status, and current employment situation.
+The form should ask for the client’s name, address, contact info, emergency contact info, date of birth, educational background, religious beliefs, relationship status, and current employment situation.

 Medical History

-A client’s medical history is an essential part of the form as it allows the counselor to assess their current physical and mental state before the first session.
-Furthermore, if the client is using medication, the counselor may need to adjust their treatment options to avoid contraindications.
+A client’s medical history is an essential part of the form as it allows the counselor to assess the client’s current physical and mental state before the first session.
+Furthermore, if the client is using medication, the counselor may need to adjust the treatment options to avoid contraindications.

 Alcohol & Drug Use